brajwa/spatial-neuro/quantifyVagusNerve/Data/DATA_README.md

 # Data
 The directory **spatial-neuro/quantifyVagusNerve/Data/** contains the following subdirectories:

-* **U-Net predictions:** This subdirectory contains images (*.png*) of the segmented unmyelinated axons in the vagus and pelvic nerve cross-sections under consideration.  @plebani2022high describes the segmentation process.
+* **U-Net predictions:** This subdirectory contains images (*.png*) of the segmented unmyelinated axons in the vagus and pelvic nerve cross-sections under consideration.

 * **Inputs:** There are *.csv* and *.rds* files in this subdirectory.
 The *.csv* files contain several morphometric characteristics of the segmented unmyelinated axons in each nerve cross-section, along with their centroid locations, which we use in particular to construct the spatial point patterns.
 The morphometric characteristics are extracted using an open source image processing package Fiji (@schindelin2012fiji).
 The *.rds* files, drawn using R graphics tools, store the outer boundary and inner holes of the cross-sections that are used for spatial point pattern construction also.
 These are the main input files for the analysis.